 Institut Jules Bordet brings together all the medical and paramedical disciplines at a single site, enabling it to provide a full range of cancer prevention, screening, diagnosis, treatment and rehabilitation services.
 Pioneer and innovator, the Institute ensures that cutting-edge technologies and the very latest therapies - including those in development - are always offered to patients.
-Translational research projects are served by latest genomics and proteomics facilities, cytometry technology, multimodality imaging technology - integrating metabolic and structural techniques - and information technology.
+Translational research projects are served by latest genomics and proteomics facilities, cytometry technology, multimodality imaging technology - integrating metabolic and structural techniques and information technology.

 In association with the Université Libre de Bruxelles, the Institute provides training and education in various fields within a multidisciplinary setting: Master's in Medicine and main medical specialities, theses in medical sciences, specialisation in oncology for nurses and psychologists, training in other healthcare disciplines, fellowships, professional development for doctors from Belgium and abroad.
 Many of the Institute's physicians, nurses and paramedics, therefore, have teaching responsibilities.
-Seminars form an integral part of the Institute's educational activities.
-They are aimed at students, the Institute's staff, national or international medical professionals, and the general public.
+Seminars form an integral part of the Institute's staff, national or international medical professionals, and the general public.
 As a research centre, the Institute offers many fellowship opportunities in clinical, translational and basic research.

-Institut Jules Bordet (IJB)
+Institut Jules Bordet (IJB) 1. rue Héger-Bordet

-1, rue Héger-Bordet 1000 Brussels Belgium
+1000 Brussels Belgium

-General Medical Director:

-Dr. Dominique de Valeriola

-Deputy Medical Director:

-Dr. Jean-Benoît Burrion
+General Medical Director: Dr. Dominique de Valeriola Deputy Medical Director: Dr. Jean-Benoît Burrion General Director: Mr. Stéphane Rillaerts

-General Director:

-Mr. Stéphane Rillaerts

-OECI contact person: Dr. Dominique de Valeriola General Medical Director +32 (0)2 541 35 70 dominique.devaleriola@bordet.be www.uzbrussel.be
+OECI contact person: Dr. Dominique de Valeriola General Medical Director